 Halloween is here!
 And so are those tricks and treats, although there are considerably more treats than tricks.
-That’s why your family dentist in Meridian wants to give you some tricks to keep your teeth healthy during treat season.
-Even if your little ones dress up as superheroes for the night, their teeth still need protecting.
+That’s why your family dentist in Meridian wants to give you some tricks to keep your teeth healthy during the treat season.
+Even if your little ones dress up as superheroes for the night, their teeth still need protection.
 So arm yourself with these tips and have a happy Halloween!

 See the Dentist

 First and foremost, make sure you visit Millennium Family Dental regularly to get your teeth cleaned and catch problems early.

 When you eat a meal, your saliva production is at its peak, and saliva helps to fight the acid-causing bacteria.
 If you eat your sweets right after a meal, your saliva production will be on pointe and you’ll minimize the harm of the sugar.

 Water Saves the Day

 Any time you’re able to drink a lot of water, it helps to wash your mouth and flush bacteria away.
 If you can help it, fluoridated water will be even more helpful for your teeth and make them stronger!
 Along this line, avoid those sugary drinks.
 All that sugar makes your teeth and gums much more vulnerable to disease, so stick with the water this holiday season.

 Keep Snacks Healthy

 If you’re a snacker, don’t reach for the extra Halloween candy.
 Eating candy during the day with no other food to mitigate the sugar on the teeth is bad news!
 Any time you have candy sitting on your teeth you’re increasing your risk for cavities.

 Choose healthy meals to eat that fill you up and don’t make you want or “need” a snack later.
 The more you can avoid the sweets, the sweeter your visit to the dentist will be!